Genivia/RE-flex/doc/index.md

 </div>

-An option parameter name may contain hyphens (-), dots (.), and double colons (::), but when other special characters are used then option parameter should be quoted:
+An option parameter name may contain hyphens (-), dots (.), and double colons (::).
+Flex always requires quotes with option parameters, but RE/flex does not require quotes except when special characters are used, for example:

 <div class="alt">
 ~~~{.cpp}